holoviz/holoviews/doc/FAQ.rst

 Now you can freely use ``'filternorm'`` in the ``%opts`` line/cell magic, including tab-completion!

+**Q: I still can't tweak my figure in exactly the way I want.
+What can I do?**

+HoloViews is designed to be as flexible as possible and should always support all the common visualization options.
+We intend to add a new tutorial soon to explain how you can continue to `tweak and extend HoloViews <https://github.com/ioam/holoviews/issues/19>`_.

 **Q: How do I get a legend on my figure?**